Top 3 Reasons Your Salespeople Need Ongoing, Online Training

 3. Set your salespeople free to sell, sell, sell.
 Salespeople are the least likely group to want to be tied to a desk.
 Sure, your inside teams need office time, but many sales roles are designed to be on-the-go and onsite, meeting with customers.
 They should not be disconnected from learning content while they’re interacting with potential buyers.
 Give them anytime, anywhere, any device training that allows them to learn in the moment of need.

-“We chose SAP Litmos because of its ease-of-use, course library, and anytime-anywhere on any device capabilities.
-One of the greatest things about SAP Litmos is the mobile user-interface.
+“We chose Litmos because of its ease-of-use, course library, and anytime-anywhere on any device capabilities.
+One of the greatest things about Litmos is the mobile user-interface.
 Whether you’re on your phone or tablet, on a bus, hotel or plane, it is always instantly accessible on any device.
 We see training as vital in creating excellent customer and employee experiences.”

 – Rachel Begbie, Learning, Development & Wellbeing Director at Corinthia Hotels